 3. Entry will be available only via the online entry system at https://www.samuseum.sa.gov.au/c/waterhouse.
 No other form of entry will be accepted.
 Entrants may upload one image file per entry only.
 Artists may include multiple views of the work in that file if they wish, provided an image of the entire work is clearly present.
 Artists will need to provide a one-page CV outlining their artistic career.

 6. Works must not have any dimension greater than 2m in length, and all works must fit through a standard door when packed for transport (2m x 0.9m).
 Floor-mounted works must not exceed a weight of 500kg.
-Wall and ceiling mounted works must not exceed a weight of 30kg.
-Artworks must be supplied ready for display or hanging: flat D rings are preferred for wall-mounted works.
+Wall and ceiling-mounted works must not exceed a weight of 30kg.
+Artworks must be supplied ready for display or hanging: flat D rings are preferred for wall-mounted works, and a single hanging point for ceiling-mounted works.
 No work can have one dimension greater than 2m in length.
 This will include any supports if supplied.
 The South Australian Museum Foundation may supply or arrange certain display furniture at its discretion.
 For screen-based works the South Australian Museum Foundation will supply a 48” wall mounted LED screen for single screen presentations or two 32” wall mounted LED screens for dual screen presentations.
 The South Australian Museum Foundation will supply headphones for presentation of any accompanying soundtrack.
 Artists must supply any equipment for digital presentations outside the parameters above, which meet the overall size allowances for all artworks.
-Any additional equipment must be fit for five months’ public display.
+Any additional equipment must be fit for four months’ public display.
+Artworks must be self-sustaining for four months' display without intervention (for example no recharging, resetting).
 Safety will be assessed by the South Australian Museum Foundation prior to display.
 Any artworks with electrical components must be supplied by the artist with current test and tag to verify their safety.
 Works that require complex assembly prior to display will not be considered.

 7. The judges will select finalists’ works for exhibition based on the image provided for each entry and each finalist shall be notified accordingly.
 Inclusion of finalists in the exhibition and the manner of exhibiting of each included work shall be at the sole discretion of the South Australian Museum Foundation.